Skill 2. Anticipation (Convergent thinking).

 A few foresight consultants offer real-time Delphi platforms today, but their software and interfaces are primitive at present.
 Many firms have started and then abandoned internal prediction markets, as implementation requires careful participant training and facilitation.
 Unfortunately there are few successful commercial offerings today in this space.
 One non-commercial research platform of note is Philip Tetlock’s Good Judgment Project at the University of Pennsylvania and U.C.
 Berkeley.
 It is presently pioneering leading methods for social and political prediction, and publishing its findings, which are impressive.
 But today, public and private funding for collective forecasting research remains quite small.
 I expect we’ll need a better semantic web, and better-validated methods before we see real-time Delphi and prediction platforms take off in corporate environments.

 Investing & Finance (asset management) is an organizational specialty where predictive quantitative models have made major advances.
-We’ll say a bit more about investing at the end of Chapter 7, as it is such a personally and professionally useful anticipation skill.
+We’ll say a bit more about investing as foresight practice at the end of Chapter 6 (Methods and Frameworks), as it is such a personally and professionally useful anticipation skill.
 Finance, and its particularly entrepreneurial subspecialties, including venture capital, seed funding, and accelerators, is of course another classic economic anticipation function.
 These topics are treated quite extensively and well in the business literature, so turn to that for more.